← Back to Home

 MethodDescription

 await EmoraTest.evaluateFlag(flagKey)Get assigned variant for an A/B test.
-Returns { variant: string, enabled: boolean }.
+Returns { assigned: boolean, variant: string | null }.

-EmoraTest.getSessionId()Get the current session ID.
+EmoraTest.getSessionId()Get the current session ID (changes on each page visit).

 Troubleshooting